jsenv/core/docs/exploring/readme.md

 ![settings panel screenshot](./settings.png)

-Notifications and Animations are already explained in the image.
+- Notification: Show a notification when file execution fails, is still failing or is fixed.

+- Animation: Enable or disable toolbar animation

-Dark more toggle allows to keep a good constrast between the toolbar and the website behind it.
-It switches toolbar theme from dark to light or light to dark.
+- Dark mode: Toogle between dark theme and light theme.
+Use this to keep a good contract between the toolbar and the website behind it.

+Each setting is saved in the browser localStorage.

 ### close button

 This button closes the toolbar to keep only the website.
-It does not disable the toolbar it is just hidden and toolbar can be shown back using a discrete box at the bottom right.
+It does not disable the toolbar that is just hidden and can be shown back using a discrete box at the bottom right.

 ![toolbar discrete box screenshot](./toolbar-trigger.png)

 > You can also execute `window.__jsenv__.toolbar.show()` for the same effect

+> When you close toolbar this information is kept in browser localStorage to keep it hidden.

 ## Server parameters